 A period of 4-5 months will normally be required for processing of research applications.
 Failure to submit all necessary documents will result in rejection or a delay in the processing.

 14. Can I apply for PhD when I am in my final year of my Masters or Undergraduate programme?

 If you are an NTU student and in your final semester of your Masters or Undergraduate programme, you can submit your PhD application before completing your current programme of study.
 Please submit your latest academic results if your transcripts are not ready during application.
 Upon successful admission to our PhD programme, you can submit your conferment award letter during matriculation.

 15. What are the fees for research programmes?

-Tuition fees are applicable to self-funded and part-time students.
-Fees can be viewed at this link here.
-On average, the tuition fees range from S$9,000 (for local students) to S$19,250 (for international students) per year.
+Tuition fees for research programmes can be viewed at this link here.
+On average, the tuition fees range from S$9,000 (for local students) to S$19,250 (for international students with service obligation) per year.

 There is an application fee of $53.50 (inclusive of GST) for research programmes.